-The Game Plan – Effective Kitchen Remodeling Lead Generation
+The Game Plan – How To Get Your OWN Remodeling Leads

 Let’s say you want to generate kitchen remodeling leads.
 If you can just get prospects to call you, you know they’ll love what you have to offer, and will become satisfied customers for years to come.

 But how do you get them into that funnel in the first place?

 When someone is looking for kitchen remodeling, they usually start searching for contractors on Google.
 One way to get their attention is to use Google Ads, formerly known as Google AdWords.

 Your ad will show up at the top or bottom of the search results page and, hopefully, get more attention than the regular results.

 - Pros – If you’re willing to pay a bit more, you can get results quickly and a treasure trove of data that can be used for other marketing channels like social ads and SEO

 - Cons – Some people ignore sponsored ads, and commonly searched keywords are very expensive to advertise.
 There may also be a testing period while the campaign is “fine-tuned”, during which you may experience a lower ROI, or even an initial loss.